FRONT-END CONFERENCE 2016 - ZURICH

 These are my takeovers after two days at the front-end conference in 2016 in Zurich.

-Thanks to the quality and amount of triggers received (in addition to the delicious food and fragrant coffee) I’m firmly convinced that a smooth and frictionless user experience is the result of the team work of professionals with different backgrounds and methods.
+Thanks to the quality and amount of triggers received (in addition to the delicious food and fragrant coffee), I’m firmly convinced that a smooth and frictionless user experience is the result of the teamwork of professionals with different backgrounds and methods.

 Leave a Reply